If clean water is “no big deal,” then that’s exactly why clean water is a very big deal.

 World Water Day, established by the United Nations in 1993, was originally launched to promote to the importance of fresh water and bring attention to water-resource management and sanitation challenges around the world.

 We are proud to support WWD programs that help residents understand how Cleveland’s urban water cycle works and relate it to the water-quality realities and struggles that still exist around the world today.
+Access to clean water requires reliable systems.
+It takes long-term planning.
+It’s expensive.

 In all places, there are opportunities to help those who need it most, countless ways to make World Water Day inspirational.
+People in our own community need help making ends meet, paying water and sewer bills to ensure their homes have clean water.